 As suggested, experiment with disabling fast boot to observe any changes in fan detection.

-Consider alternative fan control software like FanControl.
-Test whether other software can detect and control the fans effectively.
+Look at other fan control programs, such as FanControl.
+Check to see whether other software can find and control the fans well.

 How To Fix SpeedFan not Changing Fan Speed

-Simply installing SpeedFan and pressing the UP arrow will not raise your PC’s fan speed.
-That requires you to setup your PC.
+Just installing SpeedFan and pushing the UP arrow won’t make your PC’s fan run faster.
+That means you have to set up your computer.

 - Simply click the Configuration button, then select the Advanced tab.